 What’s it like to work here

 The Stadium of Light is built for big crowds, with strong Metro access and a regional fanbase that travels in from across Wearside, County Durham and South Tyneside.
-For matchday workers, that means high-volume service, clear crowd flows and busy pre-match and half-time peaks.
+Delaware North recruits across kiosks, bars, hospitality and event-day roles, so casual staff demand can be significant — especially for derby fixtures, cup ties and concerts.

 The return of the Tyne-Wear derby also adds a handful of especially high-profile shifts to the calendar whenever Newcastle and Sunderland share a division.